As strong El Nino looms, cloud seeding gets tailwind

 If the conditions are right, she releases a small amount of silver iodide, which attracts water particles, encouraging clouds to grow and rain to fall.

-But Tasmania is blessed with near-perfect conditions for the process with clouds containing a large amount of cold water vapour whipping in off the Southern Ocean, meaning the scale of success of its programme, which has its roots in the 1960s, could be difficult to replicate elsewhere.
+But Tasmania is blessed with near-perfect conditions for the process with clouds containing a large amount of cold water vapor whipping in off the Southern Ocean, meaning the scale of success of its program, which has its roots in the 1960s, could be difficult to replicate elsewhere.

 Nonetheless atmospheric experts say the technology is enjoying a renewed emphasis as governments fret over scorching weather and as populations grow, while falling costs could increase its use in future.